mattgyver83/adbee/README.md

 Here's a few things your probably wondering.
 > **Whats it do**
 > It is kinda straight forward actually.
 You pass it a pretty simplified command and behind the scenes it takes that and calls an ADB shell command.
 This obviously means you need to have ADB installed.
+It also can leverage my bridge-sniffer script if you are using ha-bridge and have manually configured logging to a file.

 > **Why do I need it**
 > Well .. you don't really.
 But if your using some Home Automation software like OpenHAB and at this moment you have an Amazon FireTV, Echo, and OpenHAB setup then you can leverage it to do a few things like;